shikharcodess/shiroxy/README.md

 # This section holds configuration about the backend to which shiroxy will
 # be forwarding the requests and how it is going to do that.
 backend:
-  # Name of the backend.
+  # Optional: Name of the backend.
 In future versions, we will support multiple backends,
   # which is why we are keeping this parameter from version one of the
   # configuration file.
   name: "shiroxy-test"

+  # This indicates which load balancing algorithm to use.
+Shiroxy supports
+  # `round-robin`, `sticky-session`, and `least-count`.
+  balance: "round-robin"

   # This section sets how many servers that backend will have.
   servers: